People Will Talk: Plot

 Elwell's detective discovers that Shunderson was once convicted of murder, and Elwell calls for a misconduct hearing against Praetorius.
-A photographer takes a picture of Saunderson.
-Saunderson confides with doctor Praetorius about the photographer.
-Professor Elwell pays doctor Praetorius a visit.
+A photographer takes a picture of Shunderson who confides with doctor Praetorius about it.
+Dr Elwell pays doctor Praetorius a visit.
 Instead Deborah answers the door.
 The professor congratulates Deborah on her being newly married.
 He requests to meet with her husband concerning confidential information.
 Deborah confronts him about the vicious gossip concerning her husband.
+Elwell gives her a document laying the charges against her husband, which she takes to him.

 A hearing is held regarding charges against Dr. Praetorius.
 At the hearing, Praetorius explains that he started his career in a small town by opening a butcher shop as a front for his undeclared medical practice, because the people of the town didn't trust doctors.
 Elwell accuses Praetorius of "quackery", but Praetorius defends himself with the fact that he was a licensed practitioner, describing how he was forced to leave town after his maid discovered his medical degree.

-Praetorius refuses to answer questions about Shunderson, but Shunderson explains that he served 15 years in prison for the alleged death of a man who had tried to murder him, then somehow survived being hanged after actually murdering the man, who had gone into hiding during the first trial.
+Disappointed, Elwell then opens the Shunderson file.
+Praetorius categorically refuses to answer questions about his friend, but Shunderson intervenes and explains that he served 15 years in prison for the alleged death of a man who had tried to murder him, then somehow survived being hanged after actually murdering the man, who had gone into hiding during the first trial.
 When he woke up, he was lying on a table in front of Praetorius, who was at that time a medical student examining what he believed was a cadaver.
 Praetorius kept Shunderson's survival a secret, and Shunderson became Praetorius's devoted friend.
 After this story is told, the chairman concludes the hearing in Praetorius's favor, and Elwell walks away alone and discredited.

 Elwell had purposefully arranged for Praetorius's misconduct hearing to be scheduled for the same time as the student/faculty orchestra's concert.
 After the hearing and Praetorius' acquittal, the film ends with Deborah, her father, and Shunderson in the audience watching Praetorius' good friend and confidant, physics professor Lyonel Barker, play in the orchestra while Praetorius conducts it in the finale of Brahms's Academic Festival Overture, "Gaudeamus Igitur".